MiguelAdePablo/Training_Courses/README.md

 This repository serves as an index of the training courses I have completed.
 Some of these courses require uploading exercises, while in other cases I chose to include them because I found them interesting.

-The goal is to keep everything clean and organized so it can be easily accessed as needed for review (or reviewed by instructors 😨).
+The goal is to keep everything clean and organized so it can be easily accessed as needed for review (or waiting to be review by instructors 😨).

 # Courses Index